Safe and seamless travel with #SIAcares

 Check if the lounge is open

 Even if you are eligible for lounge access, you should check if it is open before planning a visit as there may have been changes due to the Covid-19 outbreak.
 In Singapore Changi Airport, only the SilverKris lounge in Terminal 3 is open.
-However, most passengers transiting through Singapore, except those arriving from Australia (excluding New South Wales), Brunei, Mainland China, New Zealand and Taiwan, will not be allowed access due to regulatory requirements.
+However, most passengers transiting through Singapore, except those arriving from Australia, Brunei, Mainland China, New Zealand and Taiwan, will not be allowed access due to regulatory requirements.

 Present your mobile boarding pass